“These files are secure, you would need special and operations privileges to access them!”

 - If your account doesn’t have the ability above, then check to see if you have access to an account that does.
 IBM® z/OS® regularly uses surrogate privileges so that an account can submit a job or script as another account.
 If you have surrogate privileges for an account that can do any of the steps above, then you can use that surrogate account to give yourself special and operations permissions.

-- Many mainframes these days are running z/Linux and it is not uncommon for too many accounts to have the BPX.SUPERUSER permission.
-This enables the account to have superuser, or root, privileges on the z/Linux platform which can then be leveraged to return to z/OS with escalated privileges by again modifying APF authorized libraries.
+- Another often forgotten permission is BPX.SUPERUSER which enables the account to have superuser, or root, privileges on USS which can then be leveraged to access or modify any files, including APF authorized libraries.

 - Another extremely common way for penetration testers to gain special and operations permissions on a production machine is through the Network Job Entry (NJE) service.
 Pentesters will often first exploit a development machine, where the above permissions are far less likely to be protected.
 Once they have the initial foothold on a mainframe that is a trusted node, they will use NJE to submit a job to every production machine simultaneously.
 This, which can create them a unique privileged account on each logical partition or automatically submit privileged jobs and scripts.
 Even scarier, the NJE password is stored in JES2PARMLIB and can be spoofed for a man-in-the-middle attack to simulate a trusted node.